 - Try SmokefreeMOM.
 This text message program gives 24/7 support to pregnant women.
 Enter your child’s due date to receive customized messages that match where you are in your pregnancy.
 Then, choose your goal of the program: to quit smoking or receive messages on smoking and health.
 You have the option to receive support even if you’re not yet ready to quit permanently.
 Sign up online or text MOM to 222888 to join now.

 - Join the Smokefree Women Facebook page.
 Women who have quit, or are trying to quit, offer one another advice and inspiration.

 - Make your phone your quit buddy.
 Download quitSTART or QuitGuide, Smokefree’s free smartphone apps.
 Track your cravings by time and location to help you see patterns so you can stay in control.
 They also have ways to see your progress and fun distractions to keep you from having a slip.

-- Speak with a quit smoking counselor.
-Call 1-800-QUIT-NOW, or log on to LiveHelp, an online chat service.
+- Log on to LiveHelp, an online chat service, available Monday through Friday 9:00am-9:00pm Eastern Time.
 A trained specialist will give you support and quit smoking information.